-- Forecast Growth, Compute, and Usage Demands with Amazon S3, Amazon EC2, RDS, and other AWS Services: Your product and engineering growth plans may dramatically affect AWS costs on various services.
-It’s important to work with your finance and engineering teams to forecast accurately projected compute and usage demands over the next few years.
-Look back at your past AWS spending and account for the factors and variables that may impact your future user demands.
+- Forecast Growth, Compute, and Usage Demands with Amazon S3, EC2, RDS, and other AWS Services: Your product and engineering growth plans may dramatically affect AWS costs on various services.
+Working with your finance and engineering teams to forecast accurately projected compute and usage demands over the next few years is essential.
+Review your past AWS spending and account for the factors and variables that may impact future user demands.
 These factors can include user and market trends, cost of cloud services, legal and compliance requirements, security concerns, and more.

-- Understand Workloads and AWS Costs: Estimate the TCO of AWS services under the EDP program.
+- Understand Workloads and AWS Costs: Estimate the TCO (total cost of ownership) of AWS services under the EDP program.
 How do they compare with your alternatives: multiple vendors?
-On-prem/hybrid/multi-cloud alternatives?
+On-prem/hybrid/multi-cloud options?

-- AWS Marketplace Apps: Review the apps your engineering team is using and check in the AWS Marketplace.
-As mentioned before, spending on AWS Marketplace apps can contribute to your overall committed spend.
+- AWS Marketplace Apps: Review the apps your engineering team uses and check in the AWS Marketplace.
+As mentioned, spending on AWS Marketplace apps can contribute to your committed expenditure.

-- Negotiating: Demonstrate the value your business will bring to AWS in terms of a long-term purchase commitment.
-Accurately forecast your AWS cloud needs and use this information when you’re negotiating for a specific EDP discount tier.
+- Maximize Leverage: Demonstrate the value your business will bring to AWS in terms of a long-term purchase commitment.
+Accurately forecast your AWS cloud needs and use this information when negotiating a specific EDP discount tier.
 Look at the alternatives: Can you find better offers from a competing vendor?

-- Understand the Markets: Finally, understand where the markets and your usage trends are headed.
-How do the external factors affect your network traffic and usage demand spikes?
+- Understand the Markets: Understand where the markets and your usage trends are headed.
+How do external factors affect your network traffic and usage demand spikes?
 What’s the ROI on your business plan to scale AWS EDP commitments?

 How CloudForecast Can Help with EDP Prep

-Trying to build the reports, and aggregate all the numbers from the billing dashboard to start forecasting your cost can be a very tedious task.
+Trying to build the reports and aggregate all the numbers from the billing dashboard to start forecasting your cost for EDP negotiations can be tedious.

 Manage, track, and report your AWS spending in seconds — not hours